 So we decided to declutter our minds and find out once and for all which popular diets really work.
-We put 10 diets to the test and reached out to a number of dietary experts including emergency medical physician Cassie Majestic, MD, Moskovitz, and certified sports and clinical nutritionist Cara Clark for more advice.
-Read on to learn about the 10 diets we found that actually work.
-Remember, any diets that cut out entire food groups or are restrictive are not safe, instead, dietitians recommend diets that focus on whole foods and eating when you feel hungry.
+We put 10 diets to the test and reached out to a number of dietary experts, including emergency medical physician Cassie Majestic, MD, Moskovitz, and certified sports and clinical nutritionist Cara Clark for more advice.
+Read on to learn about the 10 diets we found that work.
+Remember, any diets that cut out entire food groups or are restrictive are not safe.
+Instead, dietitians recommend diets that focus on whole foods and eating when you feel hungry.

-The mediterranean diet is inspired by the dietary habits of, well, the Mediterranean.
-It promotes the consumption of fresh, non-processed foods including vegetables, olive oil, fish, and chicken.
+The Mediterranean diet is inspired by the dietary habits of, well, the Mediterranean.
+It promotes fresh, non-processed foods, including vegetables, olive oil, fish, and chicken.
 But you have to stay away from processed foods, salt, red meat, and saturated fat.

 The most palpable pro is that consumption of red wine is included in the program, along with the fact that the majority of the allowed foods are associated with preventing heart disease, diabetes, high blood pressure, and obesity.

 Shereen Lehman, MS, an evidence-based nutrition specialist and the co-author of Superfoods for Dummies, speaks to the ease of the diet: "The Mediterranean diet includes a lot of delicious food and has a good variety.
 Of course," she admits, "if you need to lose weight, you'll still need to count calories."